What is DfMA (and what does it mean for construction)?

 What does DfMA mean for construction and the built environment?

-In the context of the built environment, utilising DfMA means expanding the scope of design to the efficiency of production in each component.
+In the context of the built environment, utilising DfMA means expanding the scope of the design process to the efficiency of production in each component.
 In this methodology, elements of a building are constructed in an off-site manufacturing environment as standardised or ‘modular’ designs, which are then assembled on-site.

 How does DfMA work?